GooseOb/gooseob.github.io/content/en/sites/taraskevizatar.md

 There were 3 files of JavaScript: dictionary, converting logic and UI logic.
 Later, I also added the service worker for caching files.

-The project was created in vanilla js with GULP because I couldn’t cope with Webpack.
+The project was created in vanilla js with GULP because I couldnʼt cope with Webpack.

 ![old UI - desktop](@/old-desktop.jpg)
 ![old UI - mobile](@/old-mobile.jpg)